-Further, EdSystems is working closely with the Alliance team to identify a set of key secondary, postsecondary, and work-based learning metrics to monitor success at a system level.
-The EdSystems team will also support the Alliance to develop plans for how their shared data will be collected, reported, and reviewed collaboratively.
+Further, EdSystems worked closely with the Alliance team to identify a set of key secondary, postsecondary, and work-based learning metrics to monitor success at a system level.
+The EdSystems team supported the Alliance to develop plans for how their shared data will be collected, reported, and reviewed collaboratively.

 Mapping and Implementing Strategic College and Career Pathways

 Following the Model Programs of Study Guides, EdSystems supported the Alliance to map regional College and Career Pathway Endorsement frameworks in Business & Financial Services and Information Technology Endorsement areas.
 Secondary to postsecondary sequences were designed at both the regional and district levels and the Alliance is commencing pathways in Health Sciences and Manufacturing/Engineering.